ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 which are song_id, title, release, artist name and year.

 Second, triplets_file.csv dataset contains 1048576 rows and 3 columns
 which are user_id, song_id and listen_count.
-The song_data.csv dataset is holding the user rating and the triplets_file.csv dataset contains the data that have been collected from the user and counting the time for each song being played according to the counter data that the recommender can predict from it and give the recommendation.
+The song_data.csv dataset is holding the user's rating and the triplets_file.csv dataset contains the data that have been collected from the user and counting the time for each song being played according to the counter data that the recommender can predict from it and give the recommendation.